bahramee/dbmovie/README.md

 7. `react-router-dom`

 ## About dbmovie
-This project modeled and designed with the `typescript` on the Clean Architecture and coded without any line of `css` that all of user interfaces(UI) styled with the `.tsx` files and the helped of `tailwindcss`.
+This project modeled and designed with the `typescript` on the Clean architecture and coded without any line of `css`. all of user interfaces(UI) styled with the `.tsx` files and the helped of `tailwindcss`.

 ## Philosophy